This is an authentic tiramisu recipe made with layers of espresso-soaked ladyfinger biscuits, cocoa powder and a light, fluffy mascarpone cream.

 Prep time: 1 hr 30 mins (best served the next day)

-Recipe originally created for Food & Home Entertaining Magazine
+Recipe and images created for Food & Home Entertaining Magazine

 45g Natura Sugars Golden Caster Sugar